Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Introduction

 In summary, existing studies address two canonical scenarios, piston-driven and fluid-driven compression of a confined porous medium (figure \ref{FGR_PresentationAxes}), but fail to capture the full three-way coupling between solid deformation, interstitial fluid flow, and wall friction.
 In piston-driven scenarios, cyclic loading remains undocumented, and the mechanisms governing hysteresis and energy dissipation are poorly understood.
 In fluid-driven scenarios, no continuum framework exists to represent the frictional poroelastic response.
 Here, we study this {three-way} coupling theoretically.
-To do so, we develop a uniaxial poroelastic continuum model that accounts for Coulomb-like wall friction driven by stress redirection.
-We then focus our analysis on the quasistatic case, neglecting poroelastic transients, which allows us to derive analytical expressions for the effective stress, the solid displacement, and the energy dissipation during compression and decompression of a medium during loading by either a piston or a fluid flow.
+To do so, we develop a uniaxial poroelastic continuum model that accounts for Coulomb-like wall friction driven by stress redirection. {We then focus our analysis on the quasistatic case, where the movements of the solid matrix are so slow that poroelastic transients can be neglected}.
+This allows us to derive analytical expressions for the effective stress, the solid displacement, and the energy dissipation during compression and decompression of a medium during loading by either a piston or a fluid flow.
 In the following, section $\ref{sec_Modelling}$ presents the general modelling framework and section \ref{subsec_analyticalsolution} presents the derivation of analytical solutions for quasi-static loading under a few simplifying assumptions.